thebearmay/hubitat/heHa/README.md

   1. Periodically take a backup from production and restore it to the spare to capture any rule or application changes.
   2. After adding a new device to production do a Cloud Backup of production and restore it to the spare; if a zigbee device pair the device to the spare afterwards.
-  3. Re-initialize the Hub Failover app to suspend all other apps.
+  3. Re-initialize the Hub Failover app by doing 9(a) above.

   <b>In Operation</b>